Applying Open Source Intelligence to Cyber Crime Investigations

 Stay resilient in an ever-evolving threat landscape with Videris

-OSINT intersects with modern anti-cyber crime and anti-financial crime by offering a means to investigate potential evidence left behind by criminals and their associates.
+OSINT is a crucial asset for any modern anti-cyber crime investigator, offering them a means to investigate potential evidence left behind by criminals and their associates.

-• Enhanced search capabilities: Videris search extends into all three layers of the web — the surface, deep and dark web.
-This enables investigators to combine data from the dark web with surface and deep web sources, all without leaving the same ecosystem.
+• Enhanced search capabilities: Videris search extends into all three layers of the web — the surface, dark, and deep web.
+Investigators can access data from each layer, alongside other key sources, without having to switch platforms.

 • Network mapping: Videris’ cross-matching tools expose links between individuals and associated parties and networks.
-Researchers can quickly discover links between named entities.*
+Researchers can quickly discover links between named entities, creating visualisations to help them understand criminal networks and identify threat actors.

 • Notes and reporting: Videris provides team working and reporting tools to communicate results between teams and other relevant stakeholders.

-Videris offers a fully-fledged, cutting-edge OSINT platform for cyber security professionals and investigators.
+Videris offers an end-to-end, cutting-edge OSINT platform for cyber security professionals and investigators.
 All of these features are accessible within the same seamless, secure ecosystem, with flexible deployment options to meet your specific needs.
 Book a demo today to find out more.

 New call-to-action